magao-x/handbook/handling/telescope_removal.rst

    on the cart as needed to adjust.

 -  Once the cart is bolted to the table bottom, while **320 lbs** is still on the crane, tighten all cart bolts.
-Do not over-tighten, make 1/4 turn after the washers are no longer free.
+Do not over-tighten: make 1/4 turn after the washers are no longer free.
 This is to avoid excessive stress on the table.

--  Install the triangle stabilizing ropes between the crane hook and

 -  Reposition the load spreader center to the instrument + cart position marked on it.

-   the lifting fixture IAW the below figure.
+-  Install the triangle stabilizing ropes between the crane hook and the lifting fixture IAW the below figure.
 Tighten, but do not cause them to pick the load.